 - Severe breathing problems, lightheadedness, drops in blood pressure, and fever, which may suggest TRALI (a condition typically occurring within 1 to 6 hours following transfusion)

 Inform patients that Privigen is made from human blood and may contain infectious agents that can cause disease (e.g., viruses and, theoretically the CJD agent).
 Explain that the risk that Privigen may transmit an infectious agent has been reduced by screening the plasma donors, by testing donated plasma for certain virus infections, and by inactivating or removing certain viruses during manufacturing, and counsel patients to report any symptoms that concern them.

-Inform patients that administration of IgG may transiently impair the effectiveness of live virus vaccines (e.g., measles, mumps, and rubella) and to notify their immunizing physician of recent therapy with Privigen™ (see DRUG INTERACTIONS).
+Inform patients that administration of IgG may interfere with the response to live virus vaccines (e.g., measles, mumps, rubella, and varicella), and instruct them to notify their immunizing physician of recent therapy with Privigen.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration